 I am a College Reading & Learning Association certified tutor with over 1,000 hours tutoring all levels of math from K through college.
 I am intimately familiar with many standardized tests and strategies to conquer them.
 I'm also certified to teach ESL.
 Above all else, I make learning fun!
 It's my goal that you leave feeling good about your subject.

-I am a certified CRLA (College Reading and Learning Association) tutor who has spent the past three semesters tutoring mathematics (general math through pre-calculus), psychology (introductory psychology, abnormal psychology, behaviour modification), and Japanese (all levels) at the college level, typically 16 hours a week.
-In a typical semester I tutored 30+ students a week over a variety of subjects, with most of my sessions being full (capped at 3 students/session).
-Currently I am also a math and science tutor at my local community college.
+I am a certified CRLA (College Reading and Learning Association) tutor who has been tutoring since September of 2011.
+I started at Appalachian State University in their Learning Assistance Programme's University Tutoring Services tutoring math, biology, Japanese, and a variety of other subjects.
+Most weeks I worked 16 hours a week and in a typical semester I tutored 30+ students a week over a variety of subjects, with most of my sessions being full (capped at 3 students/session).

 While most of my experience tutoring is with college aged students, I am also quite at ease working with elementary through high school students.
 I have been involved with the Boy Scouts of America for the past ten years and have spent the past 4 as an Assistant Scoutmaster and Associate Crew Advisor for my troop/crew.
 Before that, I volunteered to be an Assistant Leader with my local cub scout camp as well as assisted my local cub pack and Boy Scout troop (moving with my younger brother as he aged through the ranks).
 I frequently help the boys in my troop with their homework, so I am very familiar with primary and secondary school education and at ease helping youth.